Our Team

 The Reverend Dr Susan Straub Assistant Priest

 Susan Straub was among the first women ordained priest in South Australia in 1992.
 She was Chaplain to St Mark’s College and the University of Adelaide during which time she completed postgraduate studies in Psychology.
-She moved on to parish appointments in the Dioceses of Adelaide and Willochra.
-She has also worked as a clinical psychologist, and in 2023 completed a PhD on the academic success and welfare of students who travel to undertake tertiary studies.
+She has had a number of parish appointments in the Dioceses of Adelaide and Willochra.
+She also works as a clinical psychologist, and in 2023 completed a PhD on the academic success and welfare of students who travel to undertake tertiary studies.

 Contact the Assistant Priest: office@stpeters-cathedral.org.au